-How do you choose which cache(s) to configure?
+How do you choose which recursive resolver(s) to configure?

 - Must have PERMISSION to use it

-- e.g. cache at your ISP, or your own
+- e.g. cache at your ISP, or your own, or a reliably public one

 - Prefer a nearby cache

 - Minimises round-trip time and packet loss

 - Can reduce traffic on your external link, since often the cache can answer without contacting other servers

 - Prefer a reliable cache

 - Perhaps your own?

-Resolver can be configured with default domain(s)
+Stub resolvers can be configured with default domain(s)